tchoulom/ViewCounterBundle/README.md

 Welcome to the "**TchoulomViewCounterBundle**".

-This bundle is used to count the number of views of a page (the viewership).
+This bundle is used to count the number of views of a web page (the viewership).

 This bundle can also be used to draw a graphical representation of statistical data of the web pages.